eliranwong/OpenGNT/README.md

 - marked OT quotations in the text of OGNT, according to <a href='https://github.com/biblicalhumanities/levinsohn/blob/master/LGNTDF/OT_quotes.xml'>Levinsohn's data</a> - <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT.csv.zip'>DONE!</a><br>
 - mapping "<a href='http://netbible.com/' target='_blank'>The NET Bible® verse text (no Notes) - 2nd Edition; New Testament</a>" (in progress)<br>
 - mapping "Chinese Union Version"<br>
-- more ... you are welcomed to make suggestions at <a href='https://biblebento.com/contact/contactform.php' target='_blank'>https://biblebento.com/contact/contactform.php</a>
+- more ... you are welcome to make suggestions at <a href='https://biblebento.com/contact/contactform.php' target='_blank'>https://biblebento.com/contact/contactform.php</a>

 # Modules for Software Applications